AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 Display brightness stuff: BrightnessKeys kext connects to Fn-F5/F6 which output EC queries.
 Meanwhile, VoodooPS2 additionally maps brightness up/down to ADB keys 0x71/0x6b (F15/F14).

 Fn-4 — can crash system without patches.
-System shuts down and on start gives CMOS checksum error — scary!
+System shuts down and on start gives CMOS checksum error.
 As I've read somewhere, it's caused by key sending system into non-standard sleep mode.
 This can be fixed either with SSDT edit ([TODO] try to find that information again) or simply by installing YogaSMC.

 ### Remapping